What is Mixed Media Paper?

 I hope that you have enjoyed learning about Paper for Mixed Media as much as I have!
 I encourage you to experiment with several papers to find your favorite.
 Let me know if you find a new way to use them please!!
 You might also like my other deconstructing Guides to Gesso HERE or Gel Mediums HERE!

 I also teach Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
-You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.
+You can find even more of my art, DIYs, and whimsical shenanigans on My Blog HERE.